Tomatoes tasted much better 100 years ago. Can their flavor be restored?

 "We wanted to identify why modern tomato varieties are deficient in those flavor chemicals," Klee said.
 "It's because they have lost the more desirable alleles of a number of genes."

+They narrowed their focus to a specific gene called TomLoxC, which through regular domestication has been pushed aside.
+TomLoxC was known to control color, but now we know it's also a key contributor to flavor.
+And as Discovery reported in its coverage of the study, that flavor gene is making a slow-but-sure comeback.

+The rare version of TomLoxCused used to only be present in about 2 percent of tomato varieties.
+But in recent years, as breeders have begun to focus more on flavor, more and more modern tomato varieties have the gene.
+Nowadays, about 7 percent of tomatoes have it, meaning breeders have started selecting for it.

-So if you're a tomato-lover, it will require a modicum of patience.
-But the wait will be worth it.
-In just a few years, you might get the chance to fall in love with the tomato all over again.
+So if you're a tomato-lover, your continued patience will pay off.
+In a few more years, even those who don't have a farmers market nearby may get the chance to fall in love with the tomato all over again.

-Note: Editor's note: This story has been updated since it was first written in January 2017.